/

 Answer Explanation

-• Q #2: Which of the following best describes the result of using a catalyst in a chemical reaction?
+• Q #2: Which of the following are the two major parts of the nervous system?

 Answer Explanation

-• Q #3: Which of the following statements best supports the hypothesis that viruses can cause cancer?
+• Q #3: Which of the following statements best describes the function of erythropoietin in the human body?

 Answer Explanation